Work in progress

 An insider's guide to admissions testing's century of over-promising and under-delivering.

 For nearly a century, admission testing has presented the approximations of psychology as the precision of physics.
 Akil Bello is writing the book that exposes what tests actually measure, how the industry operates, and what a hundred years of deceptive precision has cost American students.
-It's an insider's guide to admissions testing's over-promising and under-delivering that provides everyone from parents to policymakers a better way forward.
+Part history, part insider analysis, part practical guide, the book aims to replace mythology and marketing with clarity that helps families, educators, and policymakers make better decisions.

 Surviving